 A Key Management Mode in which a key agreement algorithm is used to agree upon a symmetric key used to encrypt the Content Encryption Key (CEK) value to the intended recipient using a symmetric key wrapping algorithm.

 Direct Encryption

-A Key Management Mode in which the Content Encryption Key (CEK) value used is the secret symmetric key value shared between the parties.
+A Key Management Mode in which the Content Encryption Key (CEK) value used is

 3. JSON Web Encryption (JWE) Overview